unshah/SkyLaunch.io/README.md

 It is an open-source web application designed to help student pilots and CFIs manage their training journey with intelligent scheduling, real-time weather integration, and progress tracking.

 Built and maintained by Ujjwal Shah (https://ushah.me) a private pilot and software engineer, SkyLaunch focuses on practical impact, clean architecture, and real-world usability.
-It is currently in active development and is available for free on the App Store and Google Play.
+The application represents an original software contribution combining aviation domain expertise with modern software architecture to improve flight training outcomes.
+It is currently in active development and is distributed free of charge on App Store and Google Play.

 ### Why Skylauch Exists

 - Many student pilots and CFIs face challenges in managing their training journey.
 - Limited visibility or insights
 - Poor user experience
 - I myself faced these challenges and I wanted to solve them for the community.
-If it helps even one person, it was worth it.

 Existing tools often: